Spinach Potato fritters make a great appetizer, snack, brunch or even breakfast. A hot cup of evening tea/coffee and these crispy fritters = Euphoria.

 You can simply eat these pakoras without anything right after they are out of the frying pan.
 But they sure taste much yummier when served along with sweet and tangy tamarind chutney (Imli Ki Chutney), and spicy green chutney (Hare Dhaniye Ki Chutney).

-Spicy and gratifying snack:
+This is a spicy and gratifying snack:

 Aloo Palak Pakora Or Aloo palak ke pakode are usually served during indian weddings, parties, and get-togethers.
 These irresistible bites taste wonderful even when they are cold.
 That’s why they even make a wonderful snack for picnics.